splunk/public-o11y-docs/gdi/get-data-in/application/istio/istio.rst

                   literal:
                      value: dev

-To enable the new configuration, run:
+To activate the new configuration, run:

 .. code-block:: shell

    istioctl install -f ./tracing.yaml

-Restart the pods that contain the Istio proxy to enable the new tracing configuration.
+Restart the pods that contain the Istio proxy to activate the new tracing configuration.

 Update all pods in the service mesh
 ===========================================